Ghana, Kenya, and Malawi to take part in WHO malaria vaccine pilot programme

 Development of RTS.S

-RTS,S is the candidate malaria vaccine furthest along in development globally, the outcome of a long-standing collaboration between PATH and GSK that began in 2001.
+RTS,S is the malaria vaccine furthest along in development globally, the outcome of a long-standing collaboration between PATH and GSK that began in 2001.
 RTS,S is the first and, to date, the only vaccine to show a protective effect against malaria among young children in Phase 3 clinical trials.

 RTS,S is an injectable vaccine that provides partial protection against malaria in young children.
 Like vaccines generally, RTS,S aims to trigger the body’s own immune system to defend against disease, in this case, malaria caused by Plasmodium falciparum, the most deadly species of the malaria parasite globally and the most prevalent in Africa.
 The large-scale Phase 3 efficacy and safety trial of RTS,S (which concluded in January 2014) showed that the vaccine candidate could provide meaningful public health benefit by reducing the burden of malaria when used alongside currently available interventions such as bednets and insecticides.